VantaInc/eslint-plugin-vanta/graphql-style.md

 ## 3.6.
 Authorization

 All queries and mutations must have an explicit authorization rule defined.
-These rules are defined in the [permissioning directory](Snip).

 Individual types and fields can also define authorization rules, but it's less common that this is necessary.

 To prevent graph traversal vulnerabilities, ensure that the graph is structured in such a way that sensitive fields are never accessible from non-sensitive fields.
-See the [@public directive lint rule](Snip) for more information.
+See the [@public directive lint rule](https://github.com/VantaInc/eslint-plugin-vanta/blob/master/docs/rules/public-descendants-public.md) for more information.

 ## 3.7.
 Do not use GraphQL as an IPC layer